rnsloan/pii-logger/README.md

 `--delay` the time in seconds between outputs.
 Default: `5` `--locale` the time between outputs.
-Default: `en-AU` `--entitiesFilePath` the time between outputs.
+Default: `en-AU` `--entitiesFilePath` path to the entities file.
+Any table header, e.g. `[phone]`, that does not exist in the default file will be ignored.
 Default: `./pkg/pii/entities.toml`

 ## Development